Recommendations – Waikiki and Oahu

 The second is Alan Wong’s Restaurant (808-949-2526) on King Street in Honolulu, named as “Hawaii's Best 2007 for Fine Dining."
 I will simply state that the food (10/10), service (10/10), and experience (10/10) ranked as one of my top five dining experiences in life, if not the top one.
 Be ready to spend, but every cent is worth it!
 For more information

-Food: In Waikiki (Honolulu) there are so many restaurants from which to choose.
-(Of course, there are the ubiquitous chains, but why travel to the Islands to eat at the same places that you can visit any day at home?)
-Keo's Thai Cuisine at 2028 Kuhio Avenue is one establishment where I have eaten many times.
-The food has always been excellent 8+/10 every time.
-If you have a choice, ask to have Kristine be your server.
-Her friendly service will add to your dining enjoyment.
-When traveling the North Shore area, stop at one of the many shrimp wagons.
+Food: When traveling the North Shore area, stop at one of the many shrimp wagons.
 Prepare to get your fingers messy as you devour the seasoned shrimp.
 On a hot or rainy day, enjoy world famous Matsumoto's shaved ice located in the small village of Haleiwa on the North Shore.

 Waikiki Trolley